ai4ce/Self-Supervised-SPARE3D/README.md

 [Siyuan Xiang*](), [Anbang Yang*](https://github.com/endeleze), [Yanfei Xue](),[Yaoqing Yang](), [Chen Feng](https://scholar.google.com/citations?user=YeG8ZM0AAAAJ)

 ## Abstract
 Spatial reasoning on multi-view line drawings by state-of-the-art supervised deep networks is recently shown with puzzling low performances on the SPARE3D dataset.
-To study the reason behind the low performance and to further our understandings of these geometric visual reasoning tasks, we design controlled experiments on both input data and baseline networks.
-Guided by the hindsight from these experiment results, we propose a simple contrastive learning approach along with other network modifications to improve the baseline performance.
-Our approach uses a self-supervised binary classification network to compare the line drawing differences between various views of any two similar 3D objects.
-It enables deep networks to effectively learn detail-sensitive yet view-invariant line drawing representations of 3D objects.
-Experiments show that our method could significantly increase the baseline performance in SPARE3D, while some other popular self-supervised learning methods cannot.
+Based on the fact that self-supervised learning is helpful when a large number of data are available, we propose two self-supervised learning approaches to improve the baseline performance for view consistency reasoning and camera pose reasoning tasks on the SPARE3D dataset.
+For the first task, we use a self-supervised binary classification network to contrast the line drawing differences between various views of any two similar 3D objects, enabling the trained networks to effectively learn detail-sensitive yet view-invariant line drawing representations of 3D objects.
+For the second type of task, we propose a self-supervised multi-class classification framework to train a model to select the correct corresponding view from which a line drawing is rendered.
+Our method is even helpful for the downstream tasks with unseen camera poses.
+Experiments show that our method could significantly increase the baseline performance in SPARE3D, while some popular self-supervised learning methods cannot.

 ## Data
 You can download the dataset via [our google drive link](https://drive.google.com/drive/u/0/folders/1yPu3pa57eCm2iRx6AwWnp_IZK9r_RAxY).
 This google drive folder contains two files: